-Does jasmine rice make you gain weight?
+Does jasmine rice cause bloating?

-Is jasmine rice a healthy carb?
+Is jasmine rice Keto-friendly?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Effect of dietary fiber on constipation: A meta-analysis

 - Dietary fiber in irritable bowel syndrome (Review)

 - Health-Promoting Compounds in Pigmented Thai and Wild Rice